-Phew!
-We’ve made it through the first month of the new decade.
-Did January fly by just as quickly for you, as it did for us?
-We feel January was a mixture of emotions and busyness with the start of the new year – no doubt you’re feeling the same as well.
+We’ve made it through the first half of the year.
+Did it fly by just as quickly for you, as it did for us?
+We feel it was a mixture of emotions and busyness – no doubt you’re feeling the same as well.

 On the business front, you wouldn’t be the first to feel as though you’ve missed the opportunity to plan for the year ahead.
 Work and life gets busy – we know.
-But, there’s no excuse not to kickstart your year ahead on the right foot in February.
+But, there’s no excuse not to kickstart the rest of the year ahead on the right foot.
 So, if you’re searching for some direction on where to go with your marketing plan for the rest of the year, continue reading on.

 1 – Cut your losses